This post will focus on presenting the three must-have Chrome Rest clients for API testing that can dramatically reduce the manual testing efforts.

 And there is plenty of plugins available in the Chrome web store.
 Hence, we recommend using the Chrome extensions for the quick test validation.

 Next, the Chrome Rest clients we’ll talk about are the best in the business, and millions of users are practicing them for Rest API testing.

-Since you are here to check the list of must-have Chrome rest clients, do check into the below post that can also add value to your work.
+Since you are here to check the list of must-have Chrome rest clients, do check out the below post that can also add value to your work.

 Let’s now get straight into today’s topic of knowing about the three must-have Chrome Rest clients.

 It is undoubtedly the best of the Chrome Rest clients for API testing.
 It has more than 1.4 million active users that include both software developers and testers.
 You can utilize this plugin in the process as early as the development starts.
 It guarantees to make the life easier by helping you in building, testing and documenting the Rest APIs.
 The beauty of the Postman plugin is that it’s free, and you can use it even in offline mode.
 Some of the striking features of this plugin are as follows.

 - The plugin housekeeps every request you make for the historical purpose.